MattSegal/devblog/content/databases/django-factoryboy-dummy-data.md

             m.objects.all().delete()

         self.stdout.write("Creating new data...")
+        # Create all the users
         people = []
         for _ in range(NUM_USERS):
             person = UserFactory()
             people.append(person)

+        # Add some users to clubs
         for _ in range(NUM_CLUBS):
             club = ClubFactory()
             members = random.choices(